scalan/scalan.github.io/idioms.md

 in staged mode (perform staged evaluation).
 Here we consider an alternative.
 Every graph can be *re-evaluated* or traversed in topological order, visiting graph nodes with respect to the data-flow dependencies of IR.
 This formally connects re-evaluation to the semantics of the language and, in a sence, equivalent to staged evaluation of the original code.
-More formally this is described in our [paper](http://dl.acm.org/citation.cfm?id=2633632).
+More formally this is described in our [Isomorphic Specialization by Staged Evaluation paper](http://pat.keldysh.ru/~slesarenko/).

 Each visited node of the original graph is cloned and added under fresh symbol (identifier) to the *sea-of-nodes-like* universe of Symbol -> Definition dictionary pairs.
 The mapping between original and cloned nodes is stored during